3 reasons to revisit your asset allocation strategy

 For many investors, that really hit home in early 2020, when stocks around the world dropped dramatically in response to uncertainty around the coronavirus pandemic.
 In the U.S., it marked the fastest and sharpest drop into bear market territory the Dow Jones Industrial Average had ever experienced.1 But even minor bouts of volatility can unsettle investors.

-It’s at times like these that your asset allocation strategy—or the percentage of your portfolio you’ve chosen to devote to different assets such as stocks, bonds and cash—can provide useful perspective.
-“Your long-term asset allocation strategy acts as a roadmap, to help guide you through every kind of market,” says Marci McGregor, senior investment strategist in the Chief Investment Office for Merrill and Bank of America Private Bank.
+It’s at times like these that your asset allocation strategy — or the percentage of your portfolio you’ve chosen to devote to different assets such as stocks, bonds and cash — can provide useful perspective.
+“Your long-term asset allocation strategy acts as a roadmap to help guide you through every kind of market,” says Marci McGregor, managing director and senior investment strategist in the Chief Investment Office for Merrill and Bank of America Private Bank.
 Helping to create a personalized asset allocation strategy that’s appropriate for your situation is one of the key benefits of working with a financial advisor.

 The asset allocation that’s most appropriate for you is shaped mainly by four key factors that your advisor can help you identify: your financial goals, time horizon, comfort with risk and need for liquidity, or access to readily available cash.
 And it will likely change as you go through life.
 Younger investors might consider investing more heavily in riskier assets like equities, since they have time to make up for market downturns.
 Meanwhile, someone near retirement may want to have more cash and other less risky investments to help buffer against losses in equities.
 Your advisor can help you revisit your allocations and make adjustments along the way.